LEAGUE REGISTRATION

 Keep your skills sharp through the summer months with our summer youth hockey leagues.

-We are very excited to launch our 3on3 Summer Hockey League starting this July!!
+We are very excited to launch our 3on3 Spring Hockey League starting March 30th, 2024!!
 A lot of the finer details will be determined by how many registrations we get in each age/skill level, but this is how we are hoping to run things:

 • Divisions will be arranged primarily by birth year, but may be mixed depending on registrations.